 Discover the magic of the drive in movie at Heddon Greta Drive In!
 Pack up the kids and the car, grab some blankets and your favourite movie night snacks!
-You won’t need a time-machine (although you will feel like you’ve stepped back in time), just a set of wheels and a few supplies.
+You won’t need a time-machine to enjoy the drive in movie experience (although you will feel like you’ve stepped back in time), just a set of wheels and a few supplies.

 Where is the Heddon Greta Drive In?